This event will give children an opportunity to become familiar with Celtic culture through music, song and dance.

 Colleen is the daughter of famed pianist Maybelle Chisholm McQueen.
 Growing up in a musical family as the Chisholms of Margaree, Colleen has developed her unique style.
 She’ll be performing with her son Cameron as well as other members of the extended family.

 Comunn Féis Mhàbu was founded to support both children and adults in their pursuits to learn more about Cape Breton’s unique Gaelic culture.
 Féis Mhàbu allows individuals, particularly young people, to develop skills in the area of Gaelic language and performance arts and provides opportunities for the organizers to enhance the rich local culture with the talents and experience of tradition bearers from other areas of the Celtic world.
-The youth performers that will be taking part in the Festival have been faithful participants in two of Féis Mhàbu’s more unique programs, Eirich Air! and the Musical Mentorship Program.

 La Swing du Suête initially came together in 1997 for the first annual Cape Breton Dance Festival in Cheticamp.
 Over the years, La Swing du Suête has presented itself across the Maritime provinces as well as in Quebec and Louisiana, USA.
 The troupe continues to enchant audiences with their music, their dances, and particularly their charm.
 This troupe is comprised of some 27 dancers ranging in age from 10 to 17 all students at École NDA in Chéticamp.